 Spot weld assembly bonds sheet metal together in a less permanent, less expensive way than weld assembly.
 This method is perfect for things like cabinets, where a more permanent solution than mechanical assembly is required, but the pieces can’t support the permanence of weld assembly.

 Rivet assembly is a permanent assembly type that utilizes rivets – which are bolt-like fasteners – to assemble two pieces together.
 Once the rivet is secured for assembly, the base expands up to one-and-a-half times its size.
-This secures the rivet and assemblies the pieces together.
+This secures the rivet and assembles the pieces together.

 Because no welding occurs, this is an ideal method for assemblies that include different types of materials.